tanghao205/tanghao205.github.io/_pages/projects.md

     <a href="/images/whatsonthemenu.JPG"><img src="/images/whatsonthemenu.JPG"></a>
 </figure>
 This project is simulating the real data cleaning process.

 Our data is based on one of famous New York Public Library project which track the dish and menu evolution in NYC since 1900.

 Cleaning process focus on missing data, informal input or inconsistent format.

 The post-processed data are used to input SQLite for integrity constraint (IC) check.
+This processed is coded by python.

 Very neat scientific workflow is generated to describe the cleaning roadmap in YesWorkflow program.

 <figure>
     <a href="/images/YWF.jpg"><img src="/images/YWF.jpg"></a>